llafuente/rda-ahk/README.md

 Dependencies:

-* UIAutomation has a port but I don't know if the API is the same.
+* UIAutomation has a port but We don't know if the API is the same.
 * JSON, author says it works
 * YUnit, author says it works

-I accept volunteers to keep the port runnig.
+We accept volunteers to keep the port runnig.

 ### Java access bridge